wp-plugins/livepress/readme.txt

 2. If not already there add a custom user/author template to your theme.
 Otherwise if a user has no posts their user page is going to be quite empty by default...
 You can find a [tutorial](http://codex.wordpress.org/Author_Templates) on Author Templates as well as a [Sample Template File](http://codex.wordpress.org/Author_Templates#Sample_Template_File) in the WordPress Codex.

+= How can I change the styling of the avatar lists? =

+The styling of the widget is controlled by the styles defined in [css/widgets.css](http://plugins.trac.wordpress.org/browser/author-avatars/trunk/css/widget.css), avatars on posts/pages (using the shortcode) are styled by code in [css/shortcode.css](http://plugins.trac.wordpress.org/browser/author-avatars/trunk/css/shortcode.css).

+You can override the styles in that file by copying a style block to your theme's `style.css` and adjusting respectively.
+For example add the following to remove the padding from avatars displayed in a widget:

+`html .multiwidget_author_avatars .author-list .user {
+  padding: 0;
+}`